ForkKILLET/5d-chess-renderer/README.md

 These events are emitted to be used both internally and externally.
 Use the `.on(event, callback)` endpoint to listen to events.

+**'resizeEvent'**

+Fires when renderer element is resized.

+Callback arguments:

+  - None

+**'moveSelect'**

+Fires when a move is selected.

+Callback arguments:

+  - move - The move being selected in the form of a `5d-chess-js` object.

 **'configUpdate'**

 Fires when the configuration object is modified.